SMG Data protection privacy notice (recruitment)

 Who collects the information

-SMG (UK) Limited and SMG Europe Holdings Limited (together ‘SMG’) is a ‘data controller’ and gathers and uses certain information about you.
-This information may also be used by our group companies, including CGC Events Limited and SMG (a Pennsylvania General Partnership) (our ‘group companies’) and so, in this notice, references to ‘we’ or ‘us’ mean SMG and our group companies.
+The European Region of ASM Global comprises a group of companies including CGC Events Limited, SMG (UK) Limited, SMG Europe Holdings Limited, AEG Facilities (UK) Limited and other associated companies (together ‘ASM Global or ‘the Group’) is a ‘data controller’ and gathers and uses certain information about you.
+This information may also be used by our Group.
+In this notice, references to ‘we’ or ‘us’ mean ASM Global and our Group.

 About the information we collect and hold